 So, here’s the question: how long does beef jerky last?

-Store-bought beef jerky will last for 1- 2 years if properly stored.
-Homemade jerky will last up to a year in the freezer, up to 2 weeks in the fridge, and up to one week in your pantry.
+Store-bought beef jerky will last anywhere between 9 months and 2 years if properly stored.
+Homemade jerky will last up to a year in the freezer, up to 2 weeks in the fridge, and 1-2 months in an airtight container in your pantry.

 You can use a Ziploc bag or a vacuum-sealed bag and a refrigerator to maximize shelf life.